tuneflow/miditoolkit/README.md

-# miditoolkit
+# miditoolkit-light

-A python package for working with MIDI data.
+A miditoolkit fork that drops the non-essential dependencies and improve compatibility.

 * Version: 0.1.16
 * Latest update date: 2022/4/18

 The usage is similar to [pretty_midi](https://github.com/craffel/pretty-midi), while miditoolkit handles MIDI events in [symbolic timing](https://mido.readthedocs.io/en/latest/midi_files.html#about-the-time-attribute) (**ticks**, instead of seconds).
-Furthermore, the toolkit can parse MIDI tracks into **piano-rolls** for computation or visualization purposes.
+Furthermore, the toolkit can parse MIDI tracks into **piano-rolls** for computation purposes.

 ## Main Features
 * MIDI